sayeemabdullah/CSS-Cribsheet/README.md

 }
   ```

-So if we write the above code the first word of each paragraph will have a font-size of 140%.
+So if we write the above code the first word of each paragraph will have a font size of 140%.
 We can also use `p::first-line` to make changes in the first line, `p::selection` to make changes when someone selects the words in the paragraph.
 If we want to add something before or after a paragraph we can use `p::before` and `p::after` respectively.

 ___